Python Class Decorator: How to Make a Class Instance Behave Like a Callable

 How do I preserve function metadata in a class-based decorator?

 Use functools.update_wrapper(self, func) inside __init__, or if your __call__ returns a wrapper function, use @functools.wraps(func) on that wrapper.
-The update_wrapper function copies __name__, __doc__, __module__, __qualname__, and __dict__ from the original function to the class instance.
+By default, update_wrapper copies __module__, __name__, __qualname__, __annotations__, and __doc__ from the original function to the class instance (these are defined in functools.WRAPPER_ASSIGNMENTS).
+It also merges the original's __dict__ into the wrapper's __dict__, and sets a __wrapped__ attribute pointing back to the unwrapped function.
+Python 3.12 added __type_params__ to the list.
+Source: Python docs: functools.update_wrapper.

 Why does a class-based decorator fail when decorating a method?